zamarrowski/translate-components/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 import App from './App';
-import { TranslateProvider } from 'translate-component'
+import { TranslateProvider } from 'translate-components'
 import './index.css';
 import translations from './translations'